Indiana man sentenced to the maximum of 130 years in prison for 2017 killings of 2 teenage girls - Boston News, Weather, Sports | WHDH 7News

+“Thoughts and prayers to the families of the victims.
+What they went through was unimaginable,” Auger said.
+She added that the defense plans to give a more detailed statement later, “but today is not the day for that.”

+The Associated Press left messages for Allen’s attorneys Friday seeking additional comment on his sentence and their plans for an appeal.

-Allen had faced between 45 years and 130 years in prison in the killings of the Delphi teens.
-He was sentenced on two of the four murder counts.
+Allen, who has maintained his innocence, had faced between 45 years and 130 years in prison in the killings of the Delphi teens, who were found dead in February 2017, their throats cut, one day after they vanished while hiking during a day off from school.

 Allen also lived in Delphi and when he was arrested in October 2022, more than five years after the killings, he was employed as a pharmacy technician at a pharmacy only blocks from the county courthouse where he later stood trial.
 His weekslong trial came after repeated delays, a leak of evidence, the withdrawal of his public defenders and their reinstatement by the Indiana Supreme Court.